Learn more and get some tips on how to use the Area of Interest tool in Tobii Pro Studio and Tobii Pro Lab.

 When designing one’s eye tracking stimulus, it is also an opportune time to think about the design of the AOIs upon which the analysis will depend.
 There are two important considerations regarding the relationship between the stimulus and AOIs: size and placement.

 A common question researchers ask is how big should AOIs be?
 To properly answer this design question, the researcher must decide on the proper balance between selectivity and sensitivity.
 In other words, how much of the gaze data around a target to include in the AOI calculation.
 Smaller AOIs increase selectivity and exclude more extraneous gaze at the risk of losing some actual valid looking.
 Larger AOIs increase sensitivity and may include more extraneous data while potentially capturing more of the actual looking to target.
-The choice will depend on a number of factors including one’s research questions and the statistics employed.
+The choice will depend on a number of factors, including the data quality, one’s research questions and the statistics employed.

 This issue goes hand in hand with the preceding as it’s common to have multiple AOIs on a stimulus image, website, or package.
 Because of this, the space between AOIs may also be a factor in calculating accurate and meaningful gaze metrics.
 Wherever possible, ensure that adjacent AOIs have sufficient spacing between them to allow the desired balance of specificity and selectivity by applying the “1 degree” guideline.

-To sum up, Area of Interest in Pro Studio and Pro Glasses Analyzer is a versatile and precise tool for setting up quantitative analyses of gaze behavior.
+To sum up, Area of Interest in Pro Studio and Pro Lab is a versatile and precise tool for setting up quantitative analyses of gaze behavior.
 They can help you structure your analysis but to get the maximum benefit, one has to think ahead about their size and placement relative to the features of interest to capture the best data possible.